mjsushanth/MultiView_Image_Analysis_CS5330/README.md

 A feature correspondence system for multi-view image analysis that employs scene-adaptive processing and integrated quality assessment.
 Built for the ETH3D dataset, this pipeline significantly improves matching quality and spatial coverage through pose-guided matching strategies and multi-layer occlusion detection.

+In this project, we tackled the fundamental challenge of establishing reliable feature matches across wide-baseline views while handling occlusions, scene complexities and established metrics and readiness for a '3D reconstruction'.

+Our core innovation lies in unifying three critical algorithmic components.

+First, we implemented pose, and quaternion-based guidance.
+We implement view overlap computation that enabled intelligent pair selection for matching.
+We analyze camera positions and orientations, and achieve precise frustum intersection calculations.
+We then adapt matching parameters(ratio and ransac thresholds), based on overlap scores and camera position distance scores.
+We also filter based on triangulation angle matches - shallow angles, or too wide unstable angles, or extreme viewpoint changes.

+Second, we developed a multi-layer visibility checking system that combines both 2D occlusion masks and 3D geometric constraints, allowing us to filter unreliable matches early in the pipeline.
+To elaborate, 2D masks provide pixel-level visibility validation through binary lookup, efficiently catching fine occlusions in complex structures.
+For 3D validation, we perform two-stage visibility checking - first using splat-based quick rejection through KD-tree neighbor search, then precise ray-mesh intersection tests using Open3D's raycasting to verify clear lines of sight from cameras to points.

+These **algorithmic chains** give us concrete improvements: spatial feature coverage increase from an initial 10% to 28.47%, maintaining consistent quality scores of 0.93.
+We have stable correspondence tracks spanning up to 10 frames, with mean track length improving from 2.5 to 3.56 frames.
+Our pipeline successfully processed over 1 million features while maintaining geometric consistency through RANSAC-based validation and fundamental matrix estimation.

+Another significant challenge solved was memory management, image standardization and resizing, batch processing, data persistence with HDf5 storage files.
+We also have GPU-accelerated color space transformations, in our LAB space operations for feature detection.
+Rather than treating feature matching as a single operation, we implemented a continuous pipeline where matches undergo multiple quality checks.
+We maintain comprehensive statistics at every stage, real-time quality assessment while the pipeline runs, parameter adjustment.
+Our track management system uses efficient dictionary-based data structures for quick track merging and extension operations.

+We also have several classes and methods integrating pycolmap and colmap code, however that work remained incomplete.
+Our biggest challenge was managing a perfectly compatible installation for 12GB worth of packages and dependencies.
+Our work demonstrates that combining geometric constraints, scene adaptation can significantly improve feature correspondence quality.

 # Author; Code IPYNB, Setup, Analysis files.
 [![Author](https://img.shields.io/badge/Author-Joel%20Markapudi-blue)](https://www.linkedin.com/in/joemjs/)